colehaus/colex/content/posts/typed-transformer/main.md

 (We also omit masking in this toy implementation.
 The essence of masking is just that masked positions are given logits of negative infinity so that they get no weight and don't affect the output.
 See the actual implementation in the appendix.)

-[Now]{.summed}[^mha-types] that we've gotten the helper out of the way, we'll look look at multi-head attention itself.
+[Now]{.summed}[^mha-types] that we've gotten the helper out of the way, we'll look at multi-head attention itself.
 We'll take it in two pieces:

 ```python
 # In `numpy` type stub